-I'll start by saying that we didn't have anyone over for New Year's Eve.
-Though Mom had invited two other families, neither of them could come.
+I'll start by saying that we didn't have anyone over for New Year's Eve as neither of the families we invited could come.
 On the other hand, my family had dinner with the Shiehs at my aunt Cynthia's house.
 I definitely can't complain!

-Connie had left for San Diego a few days ago, but Cathy was home.
-It was nice to enjoy the food and watch the Times Square ball drop while hanging out with my cousin.
+Connie had recently left for San Diego, but Cathy was home.
+It was nice to watch the Times Square ball drop with my cousin after dinner.
 Cathy's friend Christina later came over and seemed like a cool person.
-Though I wanted to stay and get to know her better, Dad was tired and wanted to go home.
-As much as I'd have loved to stay and get to know Christina better, I didn't want to be selfish and keep my parents waiting just to talk to a girl.
+Though I wanted to stay and get to know her better, Dad was tired and wished to go home.
+I felt it would be selfish to keep my parents waiting just to talk to a girl.
 Oh well, there are probably other chances to get acquainted.

 2010 in review

-Last year was pretty tough; the worst part was when my father lost his job in August.
-The car burglary six days later didn't help the issue.
-Another unpleasant memory was when an "FBI agent" accused me of aiming my laser at aircraft while we were at Roaring Camp.
-Though we quickly figured he wasn't a real FBI agent, our evening was ruined, especially considering that we had looked forward to the event for so long.
+Last year was pretty tough.
+The worst part was when my father lost his job.
+It didn't help that our car was burglarized six days later.
+Another unpleasant memory was when an "FBI agent" accused me of aiming my laser at aircraft during the Moonlight Train Dinner Party at Roaring Camp.
+Though we figured he was an impostor, our evening was ruined.
+I had looked forward to the event for years and was pretty pissed off.
 Dad had paid $135 for the tickets and understandably wasn't too happy either.

 On a more positive note, the best part of 2010 was finishing graduate school.
 It took a huge financial burden off our shoulders, not to mention we had an awesome party on the last day of class.
-Thanksgiving break was also lots of fun; the dinner with the Panns and the Willits day trip were highlights of the long weekend.
+Thanksgiving break was also lots of fun.
+The dinner with the Panns and the day trip to Willits were both enjoyable.